Alfred Zack McElroy: Mayoral election of 1977

-After several years of maneuvering at the local level, eventually involving attorneys with the office of U.S. Attorney General for Civil Rights (under the now defunct section 5 of the Voting Rights Act), attorneys for the City of Port Arthur requested a hearing before a panel of three judges in Washington D.C.
-It took a year for Judge Richey to issue the three-judge panel's opinion.
-After which, the city of Port Arthur appealed to the U.S. Supreme Court: In The City of Port Arthur v.
-U.S., the Supreme court ruled in favor of Citizens for Community Action -- the plaintiffs who wanted single-member districts and a plurality threshold for victory.
+After several years of maneuvering, involving attorneys with the office of U.S. Attorney General for Civil Rights (under the now defunct section 5 of the Voting Rights Act), attorneys for the City of Port Arthur were granted a hearing before a panel of three judges in the federal district court.
+Presided over by Judge Richey, the court found in favor of African-Americans Mosely, Lewis, Land, and Hall.
+Not only did Richey et al. affirm the legality of single-member districts, the panel also affirmed the need for a plurality threshold (rather than a majority-vote threshold) to determine the election winner for some city council seats.
+After which, the City of Port Arthur appealed to the U.S. Supreme Court; and, in The City of Port Arthur v.
+United States, the Supreme Court, in a 6-3 decision, upheld the plurality component of the ruling, which gave African-Americans a better chance of winning elections.
+As Laughlin McDonald argues, the majority vote requirement usually displaces the initial victor.

-Cause of death and remembrance
+Death and legacy

 McElroy died in a car crash on October 10, 1990.
 He was 60 years old.

 While his political career was full of tension and violence, McElroy was fondly remembered in the days after his death.
-Friends believe he had an epileptic seizure while driving.
-Friends also say his epilepsy developed after a severe beating he received from the police in Port Arthur shortly after McElroy lost the mayoral election in 1977.
-The violent arrest was chronicled in the Port Arthur newspaper -- as were the many trials to determine whether he was innocent or guilty of resisting arrest -- but his epilepsy diagnosis and cause of death can only be documented by conversations with friends.
+Friends believe he had an epileptic seizure while driving; and claimed that his epilepsy developed after a severe beating he received from the police in Port Arthur shortly after McElroy lost the mayoral election in 1977.
+The violent arrest was chronicled in The Port Arthur News - as were the many trials to determine whether he was innocent or guilty of resisting arrest - but his epilepsy diagnosis and cause of death were only documented by conversations with friends.

-At the time of his death, he was serving his 23rd year on the Port Arthur Independent School District (PAISD) school board.
+At the time of his death, McElroy was serving his 23rd year on the Port Arthur Independent School District board.
 School superintendent "Dr. Joe Pitts described him as a fearless leader, a tireless worker, an advocate of quality education and a statesman."

-"Through the years, he was very civic-minded," said [Port Arthur School District] trustee Fred Mitchell.
+Fred Mitchell, a trustee of the Port Arthur School District stated: "Through the years, he was very civic-minded.
 He made so many contributions to the community, and especially to the school board."

-"His contributions to education went beyond the local boards." the Port Arthur News reported.
-"In 1970 he was appointed by President Nixon to the National Advisory Council on the Education of Disadvantaged Children, and he later was named chairman.
-President Ford appointed him to the National Advisory Council on Equality of Educational Opportunity."
+The Port Arthur News reported that "…his contributions to education went beyond the local boards.
+In 1970 he was appointed by President Nixon to the National Advisory Council on the Education of Disadvantaged Children, and he later was named chairman.
+President Ford appointed McElroy to the National Advisory Council on Equality of Educational Opportunity."

+In 2018, there were calls to rename the local high school, named in honor of Robert E. Lee, a Confederate Army officer, in honor of McElroy.
+The call was rejected by the local school board; however, Lee's name was replaced.